-I have created an infographic which can lead you to decide your first task and prioritizing your to-do list.
+I have created an infographic that can lead you to decide on your first task and prioritize your to-do list.

 Please let me know your thoughts on this.
-If you are using to-do list apps which are helping manage your time and improve your productivity, please let me know in the comments.
+If you are using to-do list apps that are helping manage your time and improve your productivity, please let me know in the comments.

 Pingback: Ultimate List Of 12+ Essential And Must-Have WordPress Plugins For Solopreneurs - a Solopreneur